nsantantonio/Bilinear/README.md

 * Flexibility to change point types, colors, etc. in ```BBplot()```.

 ### Eventually R package to CRAN ?:
 If this author finds time to produce a more polished, flexible and tested program, it may be submitted to CRAN as an R package.
-Until then, please follow me here on github and send me a message, particularly if you decide to publish any results produced from this (NOT because I want authorship, I just want to know if it is being used, particularly for selections)
+Until then, please follow me here on github and send me a message, particularly if you decide to publish any results produced from this (NOT because I want authorship, I just want to know if and how it is being used, particularly for selections)

 ## References
 ##### Bootstrap test
 - Forkman, J., & Piepho, H. P. (2014).
 Parametric bootstrap methods for testing multiplicative terms in GGE and AMMI models.
 Biometrics, 70(3), 639-647.

-##### svd sign ambiguity (might not be relevant for centered matrices...)
+##### SVD sign ambiguity (might not be relevant for centered matrices...)
 - Bro, Rasmus, Evrim Acar, and Tamara G. Kolda.
 "Resolving the sign ambiguity in the singular value decomposition."
 Journal of Chemometrics 22, no. 2 (2008): 135-140.

 #### selected background